BRING A SPACE TO LIFE…

 The horse in”The Horseback Rider” is made of puzzle pieces.
 The rider is strong and confident.
 Together they can travel anywhere they need to go.
 To me, it symbolizes how our minds can help us overcome the obstacles we may face.

-These latest, mural-sized fine art prints are a sort of triptych created for the halls of the new McGivney surgical center in Connecticut.
-The project called for three related images, symbolizing a patient’s progress from the healing stage to normal activity.
+This mural-sized project was commissioned for the halls of the new McGivney surgical center in Connecticut.
+The art involves three related images, representing a patient’s progress from the healing stage to normal activity.
 We were going for something colorful and uplifting, full of life and motion, and suggesting the idea of family, outdoors, and joie de vivre.